pablogglz/site/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Pablo González-González is a doctoral student in Political Science at the University of Salamanca, member of the Democracy Research Unit (DRU).
-He holds a Bachelor's and a Master's degree in Political Science and his research interests covers populism, social and traditional media, and political behavior and participation.
+Hello.
+I am a doctoral student in Political Science at the University of Salamanca, member of the Democracy Research Unit (DRU).
+I hold a Bachelor's and a Master's degree in Political Science, and my research interests covers populism, social and traditional media, and political behavior and participation.